 The floorcovering industry is highly competitive.
 We face competition from a number of domestic manufacturers and independent distributors of floorcovering products and, in certain product areas, foreign manufacturers.
 Significant consolidation within the floorcovering industry has caused a number of our existing and potential competitors to grow significantly larger and have greater access to resources and capital than we do.
 Maintaining our competitive position may require us to make substantial additional investments in our product development efforts, manufacturing facilities, distribution network and sales and marketing activities.
 These additional investments may be limited by our access to capital, as well as restrictions set forth in our credit facilities.
 Competitive pressures, stylistic changes in the market, and the accelerated growth of hard surface alternatives have resulted in decreased market demand for soft floorcovering products and the industry has seen a loss of market share to hard surface products.
 As a result, competition from providers of other soft surfaces has intensified and may result in decreased demand for our products.
-In addition, we face, and will continue to face, competitive pressures on our sales price and cost of our products.
-As a result of any of these factors, there could be a material adverse effect on our sales and profitability.
+In addition, we face, and will continue to face, competitive pressures on our sales prices and costs of our products.
+As a result of any of these factors, there could be material adverse effects on our sales and profitability.

-We have significant levels of sales in certain channels of distribution and reduction in sales through these channels could adversely affect our business.
+We have significant levels of sales in certain channels of distribution and reduction in sales through these channels could adversely affect our husiness

-A significant amount of our sales are generated through certain retail and mass merchant channels of distribution.
-A significant reduction of sales through such channels could adversely affect our business.
+A significant amount of our sales are generated through a certain mass merchant retailer.
+A significant reduction of sales through this channel could adversely affect our business.
+Such a shift could occur if this retailer decided to reduce the amount of emphasis on soft surface flooring or determine that our concentration of better goods was not advantageous to their marketing program.